gavJackson/CV/README.md

 Frontend engineering leader with 20+ years' experience designing scalable web applications, engineering platforms and frontend architecture.

-Technical leader through two successful company acquisitions and creator of **ICX**, a proprietary low-code platform that powers enterprise wealth management software.
+Technical leader through two successful company acquisitions and creator of **ICX**, a proprietary metadata-driven frontend application platform powering enterprise wealth management software.

-Specialises in building engineering platforms, frameworks, tooling and automation that enable teams to deliver complex software rapidly without accumulating technical debt.
+Specialises in building engineering platforms, tooling and automation that enable teams to deliver complex software rapidly without accumulating technical debt.

 ---

 # Career Highlights

-- Creator and Chief Architect of **ICX**, an internal frontend developer platform that standardised application development across 14 enterprise products
+- Creator and Chief Architect of **ICX**, a metadata-driven frontend application platform that standardised development across 14 enterprise products and significantly accelerated product delivery.
 - Led frontend engineering for wealth management platforms supporting clients managing over **£400 billion** in assets
 - Delivered digital products for Nike, Disney, Intel, HP, Mattel and Estée Lauder
-- Created a metadata-driven documentation and testing platform that keeps documentation, live examples and automated tests permanently synchronised
+- Established a metadata-first architecture where applications, documentation, automated tests and developer tooling are all generated from a shared source of truth.

 ---